Sengoku Dynasty similar games & best alternatives

 Game with the same Expectation vibe

--4"Players engage voluntarily out of interest and enjoyment, despite early access challenges."
+-4"Players engage voluntarily out of interest and enjoyment; early access status reduces obligation or pressure."

 "Players engage voluntarily out of interest and enjoyment; early access status is accepted and supported by community."